orangekame3/qasmtools/README.md

 ## Examples

 Check out the `examples/` directory for sample QASM files and usage examples:

 　- `examples/bell_state.qasm`: Implementation of a Bell state
 　- `examples/grover.qasm`: Implementation of Grover's algorithm
 　- `examples/ast_visitor/`: Example of using the AST visitor
 　- `examples/error_handling/`: Example of error handling
 　- `examples/parse_simple/`: Simple parsing example

+## Development

+For development guidelines, please refer to [DEVELOPMENT.md](DEVELOPMENT.md).

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate and follow the existing code style.